 A protective stop is a strategy where a stop-loss order, stop-limit order or similar is utilized to protect existing gains or limit further losses.
 It prevents you from losing more money then you can afford to lose.

 - You purchase 100 shares for $20 per share.
-Afterwards, you make two orders regarding this position.- If the share price goes up to $25, all 100 shares should be put up for sale.
-You want to realize this profit rather than hang on to the position hoping for an even bigger gain.- If the share prices goes down to $10, all 100 shares should be put up for sale.
+Afterward, you make two orders regarding this position.- If the share price goes up to $25, all 100 shares should be put up for sale.
+You want to realize this profit rather than hang on to the position hoping for an even bigger gain.
+If the share prices go down to $10, all 100 shares should be put up for sale.
 You want to realize the loss rather than risk losing even more.

-Although I general advice people to use a stop-loss orders to manage risk, I also want to highlight the fact that there are situations where a stop-loss can cause problems.
+Although I generally advise people to use stop-loss orders to manage risk, I also want to highlight the fact that there are situations where a stop-loss can cause problems.

 - You buy shares for $50 per share.

 - You put in a stop-loss order to automatically offer the shares for sale if the market price drops down to $40 and keep offering them for sale until a trade has been done.
 This type of stop-loss order is also known as a stop-market order.

 - The company is doing great and the share price is soaring.

 - When the share price is at $60, sudden political turmoil causes a sharp downturn in the stock market.
 The share price quickly drops down to $35 before rebounding to $55 again.